eventsbne/eventsbne.me-generated/generated/events/2018/02/08/75ebcd16585e67fae315ee5969541d97754f644919900c968b1e2708d708008b/index.md

   codeOfConduct: null
 layout: event
 title: Women's Cocktail Hour
-date: null
+date: '2018-01-25T13:30:29.243Z'

 ---
 <p>This meetup is intended to give women a space to discuss the latest tech and AI news and to connect with other women in the network.<br/>We acknowledge that women in technology are a minority and this is a small step to boost the number of women engaged in the tech network!</p> <p>Come and meet other female tech enthusiasts and entrepreneurs over a cocktail from 5-6pm 🍸</p> <p>This event is proudly supported by the Office of the Queensland Chief Entrepreneur.</p>